UpCloudLtd/sample-dbaas-proxysql-demo/README.md

 ### Creating services with basic configuration

-Initate the project and install providers.
+Initiate the project and install providers.

 ```
 make init